-9. Fold your ribbon at an angle and staple it to the top of your tapestry.
+9. Fold your ribbon at an angle and staple it to the top of your advent calendar frame.

-17. Insert the cards into the tapestry.
+10. Insert the cards into the advent calendar frame.
 Space them about one inch apart.

 Note: It looks best if the number is placed in relatively the same place on each card.
 Keep that in mind when you are cutting out your card designs.
 You don’t want the best part of the card to be covered up with the number.

 12. Use a 3M hook to hang your advent calendar temporarily for the holidays.